mkrueger/unarc-rs/README.md

 Currently it's enough for me - I tried to find a LZW implementation that works but they need some tweaks to work with ARC.
 Unfortunately the ARC implementations I found were GPL/LGPL and I want a MIT/Apache library so I can't just port these over.

-(In case I overlook  the issues/PRs here contact me on https://github.com/mkrueger/icy_board or per mail)

 # Zoo
 Compression method 0, 1 & 2 are supported - should cover all methods.